tryVital/vital-android/README.md

 # vital-android

-The official Swift Library for Vital API, HealthKit and Devices
+The official Android Library for Vital API, HealthKit and Devices

 ## Installation